 Recommended:

-We hope that you learned about how long should I charge my laptop and what should be the laptop charging duration.
+We hope that you learned about how long should I charge my laptop.
 Feel free to reach out to us with your queries and suggestions via the comments section below.
 Also, let us know what you want to learn about next.